pgt502/Codurance/README.md

 Instructions:
 =============
 Logic is the project where all logic is.
 Test is a test harness (MSTest) for the Logic project.
+Unit tests focus on good scenarios only.
 Client is a console application which runs the code in the Logic project.

 To run this application make Client as the start-up project.